0x90JMP/0x90JMP.github.io/cheatsheet/linux_privesc/readme.md

 which gcc g++ make gdb python python2 python3 python2.7 python2.6 python3.6 python3.7 perl php ruby
 ```

-We can search Google, exploit-db and searchsploit for known exploits in regards to Kerenl and OS versions of the system.
+We can search Google, exploit-db and searchsploit for known exploits in regards to Kernel and OS versions of the system.
 ```
 searchsploit linux 4.4.0 kernel local Privilege Escalation searchsploit local kernel 2.6. centos